-The key to the question of “is it too late to plant tomatoes?” is the days to maturity.
-When you buy a tomato plant, on the label, there will be a days to maturity (or harvest) listed.
+The key to the question, “Is it too late to plant tomatoes?” is the days to maturity.
+When you buy a tomato plant, on the label there will be a days to maturity (or harvest) listed.
 This is approximately how long the plant will need before it can start producing tomatoes.
-Check what the first frost date is for your area.
-As long as the number of days to maturity is smaller than the number of days left until expected first frost date, you can still plant your tomatoes.
+Determine the first frost date for your area.
+As long as the number of days to maturity is smaller than the number of days until the expected first frost date, you can still plant your tomatoes.

 In general, most tomato varieties need 100 days to fully mature, but there are many very good tomato varieties that only need 50-60 days to mature.
 If you are planting tomato plants late in the season, look for tomato varieties with shorter days to maturity.